MUzzell/ptpchat/PROTOCOL.md

 Most of the protocol is loosely based upon P2P CHAT, A peer-to-peer chat protocol, which can be found [here][1].

-All of this is subject to change at any time, as this project is very much in the testing phase.
+All of this is subject to change at any time, as this project is very much in the testing/prototyping phase.

 ###Message Format